Home / Comparisons / Babbel vs Rosetta Stone

 In This Article

 Babbel and Rosetta Stone are arguably the two most popular language learning apps in the entire world (apart from maybe Duolingo).
-And although these two programs do overlap in several areas, they also differ in several respects.
-In this comparison, we highlight those differences so you can decide which one is the better fit for your learning style.
+So how do you know which one will actually work for you?
+In this comparison, we cover pricing, program structure, and features so you can decide which one is the better fit for your learning style.

 Editor’s Choice